QAInsights/Performance-Engineering-Questions/README.md

  - What are all the risks involved in this project and its mitigation plan?
  - List of contacts of developers, architects, and others

+## After asking a question

+Once you got the answers, make sure you record it.
+I use Microsoft OneNote to store all the project related knowledge.
+You could use a simple notepad with the timestamp or your favorite note-taking app.
+Make sure you are not violating company/client policy.

+Every company has some sort of knowledge management process, you can follow them too.

 ## 🙏 Contributions

 All kinds of contributions are welcome.
 Please submit a [PR](https://github.com/QAInsights/Performance-Engineering-Questions/pulls).